Halle-Astra/GLM-learning/README.md

 `python cp_wudao.py <num>`
 to copy <num> files to `/dataset/fd5061f6/chinese_data/WuDao_processed` in docker container.

-This script can help you make a toy dataset to debug and learning the whole pipeline of GLM.
+This script can help you make a toy dataset to debug and learn the whole pipeline of [GLM](https://github.com/THUDM/GLM).

 If your WuDao dataset is downloaded from [BAAI data platform](https://data.baai.ac.cn/data), you need run `python process_wudao.py` to transform the original format into the format satisfied for `pretrain_glm.py`.

-## Notes & Dairy
+## Notes & Diary

 ### Hardware

-I explore this project by myself with my own homelab:
+I explored this project by myself with my own homelab:

 1. Machine1:
     1. annoymous motherboard with name X99M-G2